Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

-Breaks are used to divide the content on a form into Pages or Sections that can be conditionally shown or hidden.
+Breaks are used to divide the content on a form into pages or sections that can be conditionally shown or hidden.

 This is a handy way to:

 Page breaks appear as a blue line in the editor.
-A page break will place all content that appears beneath it on a new page, and the page will end when either another Page Break is inserted, or at the end of the form.
+A page break will place all content that appears beneath it on a new page, and the page will end when either another page break is inserted, or at the end of the form.

 When a person is filling out the form, they will not be able to move to the next page until all required questions are answered on the current page.

 Section breaks appear as a red line in the editor.
-A section break governs all content beneath its line, so any conditional logic applied to that line will determine whether the content in that section is visible or not.
+Any visibility logic set on a section break will apply to all content beneath the line, up until the following section or page break.
 In this way, sections are really contained inside the page.